-Based on our experiences after a test trip with a demo boat in 2020, we took the chance to order outboard diesel engines from OXE Marine for our new work boats in 2021.
-Until summer 2023 we have been operating g five OXE 200 engines, two double installations, and one single.
-We also operate 4 Yamahas, 3 Yanmars, and one Volvo.
+Based on our experiences after a test trip with a demo boat in 2020, we made the choice to order outboard diesel engines from OXE Marine for our new work boats in 2021.
+Until summer 2023 we have been operating five OXE 200 engines, two double installations, and one single.
+We also operate 4 Yamahas, 3 Yanmars, one Volvo Penta and one Steyr.

-Our expectations about the OXE Marine engines, based on their official marketing and information, were that they were suited for professional use, with longer service intervals, lower operating costs, and lower emissions than competing gasoline engines.
+Based on their official marketing and information, we expected the OXE Marine engines to be suited for professional use, with longer service intervals, lower operating costs, and lower emissions than competing gasoline engines.

-People who see us using OXE engines often contact us and have questions about our experiences.
+People who see us using OXE engines often contact us with questions about our experiences.
 Instead of having to spend time answering this every time, we have created this blog post, where we share our most essential experiences, both technical- and customer service-related topics.

 A part of the story is that the Norwegian dealer for OXE Marine ended up in a conflict with OXE, so we had to go directly to OXE Marine in Sweden to get support and service.
 Our first message to Oxe Marine management in Sweden was on the 27th of April 2022, where we described some of our challenges with the engines, partly related to the fact that we had no support from a certified Norwegian dealer.

-This post will be continuously updated with news about the engines and our collaboration with OXE, starting from the 2nd of June 2023.
+The following is a log with the most significant events and news about the engines and our dialogue with OXE, starting from the 2nd of June 2023.

 Status 2nd. of June 2023

 We got a letter from OXE today saying that they want to send technicians to look at our engines to see if any of the issues we’ve had could be related to errors in the installation.
-They plan to install a Jack Plate mount that makes it possible to adjust the engine’s height, and during winter, they have offered to do a full overhaul of the engines.
+They plan to install a Jack Plate mount that makes it possible to adjust the engine’s height.
+During winter, they have offered to overhaul the engines fully.
 After that, they will decide whether to give us an extended warranty.

 Status 15. of July 2023

 OXE Marine has visited Norway, doing service on CRUSH and MISTER RAY, the boats with 2×200 engines.
-During the process, it became clear that some of the problems we’ve had are related to errors made by the workshops that have installed and maintained the engines for us, while some problems are not.
+During the process, it became clear that some of our problems are related to errors made by the workshops that have installed and maintained the engines for us, while some problems are not.
 The workshops have made shortcuts in engine maintenance due to lack of experience, training, and access to parts.
-We are now waiting for a more detailed report about OXEs findings.
+OXE has not been available when mechanics have tried to get advice, and the manuals do not have all the details needed to understand the engines fully.
+We are now waiting for a more detailed report about OXEs findings on the engines.
+The report was promised in August.
+By the end of October, it’s still not received.

-We have confirmation from OXE Marine that the Jack Plates have arrived and that they are looking for a time to do the installations.
-Both boats that still have OXE engines are out of service due to several issues, also a mistake made by a local mechanic on one of the engines, mounting a belt box without filling it with oil.
+On the 6th. of August, we got a confirmation from OXE Marine that the Jack Plates have arrived and that they are looking for a time to do the installations.
+Both boats still have OXE engines that are partly or entirely out of service due to several issues.
+At the end of October, jack plates were still not installed.

 The following log shows errors and problems from June 2023.
-The former problems and frequency of errors is simular.
+The former problems and frequency of errors are similar.

 06.06.2023: Broken belt on single installation (SHELDON POLAR)